sergiu-burlacu/sergiu-burlacu/content/authors/admin/_index.md

 highlight_name: false
 ---

 I joined <a href="https://irvapp.fbk.eu/">FBK-IRVAPP</a> as Research Fellow in the Fall of 2019.
-My research interests are development, labor and public economics.
-My current research explores how being mentally preoccupied with financial struggles affects behaviors such as parental investment in human capital and demand for addictive goods.
-In addition, I explore if it changes how people living in poverty respond to public policies.
-Furthermore, using lab-in-the-fields experiments with primary schools students in El Salvador, I study (i) how recalling violence exposure impacts cognitive function and (ii) the potential determinants of economic behaviors of children (prosocial behaviors, risk preferences and others).
+My current primary research interests are social inclusion, micro-firm behaviour and industrial policies, the role of AI in education and other domains (healthcare and risk assessment), and behavioural public policy.
+I have worked on designing, programming and managing several experiments (field, lab-in-the-field and survey experiments) and surveys in various settings.
+I am passionate about causal inference, machine learning, programming and open source software.

+For a list of my ongoing and past institutional project please see my <a href="https://irvapp.fbk.eu/people/detail/sergiu-burlacu/">institutional page</a>.